 - High levels of poverty and under-nutrition (

-- Higher population growth rates in relation to the available resources.
-Nigeria is a good example of these.
+- Higher population growth rates compared to the available resources.
+Nigeria is an excellent example of this.

 - Low level of urbanization but rapid rural-to-urban migration: rural dwellers migrate to urban areas to overload the internet resources

-Lower per-capita income is the greatest determinant of development in a country.
+Lower per-capita income is the most significant determinant of development in a country.
 This doesn’t mean there are no rich people in developing countries.
 Nigeria, for example, has the biggest economy in Africa.
 However, that doesn’t make her the richest.
-In terms of per capita income, Nigeria is one of the poorest countries.
+Regarding per capita income, Nigeria is one of the poorest countries.
 I will use Nigeria as a case study in this write-up.

-98% of premium IPTV users in Nigeria are either rich individuals, those using it once in a while or using it for commercial purposes(e.g betting shops or soccer viewing lounges).
+98% of premium IPTV users in Nigeria are either rich individuals, those using it occasionally or using it for commercial purposes(e.g. betting shops or soccer viewing lounges).

 - is IPTV illegal? the case for and against it